InfernoDragon0/COTL-CustomSpineLoader/README.md

 ```
 defaultSkin will be the first skin that is loaded when the game starts

-skins is an array of any amount of strings of the Skins that you want to load into game (currently, as of 0.0.1, this is useless)
+skins is an array of any amount of strings of the Skins that exist in your Spine Skeleton that you want to load into game

 ## Known Issues
 - The Custom Player Spines may not have the correct color when attacking with certain weapons.
-- Currently, will only load the final skin in the order.
-- Currently, will ignore "skins" in config file.

 ## Developed by [InfernoDragon0](https://github.com/InfernoDragon0)